SuPeRMiNoR2/ssdeploy/README.md

 into the server mod folder.
 To mark a mod as client only, put the string #clientonly anywhere in the mods description on solder.

-Right now, the script is very beta, and very messy.
-I only put it on github to keep track of it.

-Notice: This script was developed on linux, for linux, and I am not sure if it will work on windows.
+Warning: This script was developed on linux, for linux, however, as far as I am aware it does work on windows.

 ### Installation
 * Install the python module "requests" from pip: `pip3 install requests`
 * Clone it: `git clone https://github.com/SuPeRMiNoR2/ssdeploy.git`
 * Change to the ssdeploy directory
 * Run ssdeploy.py
-* Edit data/config.ini
+* Edit config.ini
 * Run ssdeploy again

+### Configuration
+By default, the configuration directory is located at `$HOME/.config/ssdeploy` All of the data files will be located inside that directory, including the main config file, config.ini

+ssdeploy also supports custom configuration directories that you can specify with --config /full/path/here It will create the directory if it does not exist, as long as the base directory does exist.
+This feature allows you to run multiple servers without conflict.

 ## ssdeploy requires python3!